ElianeBriand/SMolDock/docs/UsingPythonModule.md

 Then use rdmol1 as any other RDKit molecule.

 If mol1 is a docking result, it contains a conformer (the last one) which is the ligand final pose.

-# Setting up docking, and running it

-# Analysing results

 # Troubleshooting the python module